3D printing used to be an expensive craft which would set you back several hundred dollars just to get started.

 Printing materials in this fashion reduces waste and mostly uses only what will be in the final product.
 The amount of electricity these printers use is relatively low compared to other traditional manufacturing methods.

-I’ve written about how much electricity is used in this article.
+I’ve written about how much electricity is used in 3D printing.

 The usual process of manufacturing is quite a long process, from material extraction, to assembly, to the actual manufacturing and so on, it can leave a sizeable carbon footprint overall.